alexdidier/rampc-quadrotor/pps_wiki/faq.md

 		my_subscriber = nodeHandle.subscribe("/fortytwo",1,fortytwoCallback);
 }
 ```
-This would work if it is in the ``main()`` function of a node, but if it is in other functions then you should declare the subscriber as a class variable.
+This would work if it is in the ``main()`` function of a node, but if it is in another function then you may need to declare the subscriber as a class variable.